mprinc/NetLogoVisualConversion/README.md

 If you think that features from the following list would be nice to have, please let me know

+* **Online tool**
+    * You wouldn't need to install any tool on your machine
+    * you would be able to upload NetLogo world model and download visualized graph
 * **GraphML -> NetLogo**
     * support for importing GraphML model into NetLogo
-    * You might need it if you have a complex network that you want to start your simmulation with
+    * You might need it if you have a complex network that you want to start your simulation with
 * **NetLogo over time/ticks -> dynamic (longitudinal) netowrk**
     * it will track your network (turtles+links) changes over time and record it into dynamic network that you can visualize/animate in Gephi, etc
 * **Real-time visualizing of currently running NetLogo model in Gephi** (or other compatible tool)
     * it will provide a way to make a real-time connection between running NetLogo model and Gephi
-    * any change hapening in NetLogo would in the real time update in your graph in Gephi
+    * any change happening in NetLogo would in the real time update in your graph in Gephi
     * Ask for this if you REALY, REALY need it, and please
-    * Eplain why do you need it :)
+    * Please explain why do you need it :)

 please do:

-* Let me know you would benefite from it and I will try to make it
+* Let me know if you would benefit from it and I will try to make it
 * [fork this project](https://github.com/mprinc/NetLogoVisualConversion/fork) and do work on your on and later ask me to merge
 * use this code to make something new